Glendale Unified School District and the Verdugo Woodlands Arts Committee is dedicated to bringing arts to your

-Taiko drumming began in the FLAG-Japanese program in 2010 in an effort to introduce Japanese culture into the Japanese curriculum.
-In 2014, Taiko drumming classes were expanded to the entire student body so all students could learn more about the Japanese culture while learning rhythm, movement, and discipline in a fun and engaging way.
+Taiko drumming was introduced in the FLAG-Japanese program in 2010 in an effort to introduce Japanese culture into that Japanese curriculum.
+In 2014, Taiko drumming classes were expanded and are now offered to the entire student body so all students can learn more about the Japanese culture while learning rhythm, movement, and discipline in a fun and engaging way.
 Students who want to further explore and practice Taiko drumming may audition for the Taiko Performance Group (Kinome Daiko) that performs at numerous concerts, assemblies, and competitions such as the L.A.
 Matsuri One Sound Taiko Festival throughout the year.

 Performance is embedded in the theater arts classes that support appropriate grade-level classroom curriculum while promoting self esteem.
 First and second grade students develop an understanding of improvisation, scene work, scene writing, silent scenes, and open-ended scene work.
 This is done by studying original musicals or plays based on classic works.
 Classroom teachers collaborate with the drama teachers to tailor the curriculum to meet the unique needs and focus of each class.

 Our school is uniquely fortunate to have a professional artist who visits the school to teach visual art in the classroom throughout the year.
 This is available to all grade levels as a weekly class, for a five-week period.
 Visual arts are analyzed in depth as a wide range of concepts are taught.
 Students use various media such as clay, printmaking, drawing, painting, collage, and sculpture to demonstrate an understanding of the principles of art.
 Students create their own art applying skills they have learned.
 They also compose their own expression of art in the style of a famous artist.